 Travelogue Series - Each month, a guest speaker gives a presentation related to travel experiences.
 Previous speakers have entertained and educated the audience on the geology, geography, culture, beauty, and general travel experiences in various regions, states, and countries.
 The presentation are typically scheduled for the 3rd Monday of each month.
 Check the master department calendar above for dates, times, and locations.

-Colloquium Series - Each month, a guest presenter will host a talk or discussion on a topic of interest.
+Colloquium Series - Guest presenters host a talks and discussions on various topic of interest.
 The topics covered in this series will stimulate discussion, provide additional learning opportunities, and provide alternative points of view.
 The colloquium is open to any scientific or professional topic and presenters range from field professionals to university faculty and students.
 Check the master department calendar above for dates, times, and locations.

-GeoGather- EVERY FRIDAY!
-Weekly Friday lunch get together for all geopersons.
-Topics and hosts will vary from week to week.
+GeoGather- On the spot flashmob get together for all geopersons.
+Topics and hosts will vary from event to event.